aria2/aria2/README.rst

 ======================== ========================================
 features                  dependency
 ======================== ========================================
-HTTPS                    OSX or GnuTLS or OpenSSL BitTorrent               libnettle+libgmp or libgcrypt or OpenSSL Metalink                 libxml2 or Expat.
+HTTPS                    OSX or GnuTLS or OpenSSL or Windows BitTorrent               None.
+Optional: libnettle+libgmp or libgcrypt
+                         or OpenSSL (see note) Metalink                 libxml2 or Expat.
 Checksum                 None.
 Optional: OSX or libnettle or libgcrypt
-                         or OpenSSL (see note)
-gzip, deflate in HTTP    zlib
+                         or OpenSSL or Windows (see note) gzip, deflate in HTTP    zlib
 Async DNS                C-Ares
 Firefox3/Chromium cookie libsqlite3